This method will update the value for a key, if the key already

 Some Couchbase Server developers prefer to exclusively use

-With this approach you will know whether the key exists or not
+way they will know whether the key exists or not prior to

-will return error information if the key is missing which you
+provides error information if the key is missing which you can

 In Couchbase SDKs you can update the value with

 the document expiration.